MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-long-operations-guidance.md

 [!INCLUDE[applies-to](../includes/applies-to.md)]

 Properly handling long operations is an important aspect of a robust bot.
 When the Azure Bot Service sends an activity to your bot from a channel, the bot is expected to process the activity quickly.
-If the bot does not complete the operation within 10 to 15 seconds, depending on channel, the Azure Bot Service will timeout and report back to the client a `504:GatewayTimeout`.
-(See [How bots work][concept-basics]) The guidance in this topic is to have an external service execute the operation and notify the bot when it has completed.
+If the bot does not complete the operation within 10 to 15 seconds, depending on channel, the Azure Bot Service will timeout and report back to the client a `504:GatewayTimeout`, as described in [How bots work][concept-basics].
+The guidance in this topic is to have an external service execute the operation and notify the bot when it has completed.

 ## Prerequisites